 The Victor M230A Ultimate Flea Trap is an outstanding choice to eliminate those annoying fleas efficiently and quickly.
 This flea trap uses heat and light to invite fleas to it, and it has a maximum range of 30 feet.
 Like most electric flea traps, this one is very lightweight at 12 ounces (less than one pound).
 Its dimensions are also very small at 7.7 inches wide and 4.3 inches tall, and when placed in a room, you’ll hardly even notice its presence.
 It comes with three capture pads, with each pad having a lifetime of a few months, which is standard among most pads.
 This electric flea trap is very safe to use around your children and pets as it contains a non-toxic, supper-grabber glue.
 This glue is particularly sticky and very helpful because it will ensure all the caught fleas stay there until you dispose of them.
 Lastly, there will be no funky smells flying around through your home, either as this trap is odorless.

-What we liked: We found this electric flea trap working really well in our house, and what we appreciated the most was that it came with a lid.
+Why did it make our list?
+We found this electric flea trap working really well in our house, and what we appreciated the most was that it came with a lid.
 This can help prevent the pets from putting their paws into the trap and getting them all sticky from the glue.

 For people looking for an affordable flea trap, they should check the ASPECTEK Flea Killer Trap.
 This electric flea trap also uses heat as its main source of flea attraction.
 In particular, this trap uses a combination of light, color, and heat to bait fleas into the trap.
 Humans won’t be able to smell it since it’s odorless, but for fleas, there is a sweet smell that also attracts them to this trap and can lure them from as far as 50 feet away.
 Next, this trap comes with two capture pads, with each pad having a lifespan of roughly two to three months.
 It is almost identical in size and weight to our editor’s choice and is compact and portable.
 Once inside, fleas will be stuck thanks to the super grabber glue it uses to keep them there.
 Safety is not an issue with this electric flea trap, as you can use it with pets and kids around, and it is rated very high in terms of safety and quality.

-What we liked: This budget option really works well, and we especially appreciated the fact that this came with a very long electrical cord.
+Why did it make our list?
+This budget option really works well, and we especially appreciated the fact that this came with a very long electrical cord.
 It really made it easy to move around the house, and we had peace of mind knowing we wouldn’t have to place it only where the power outlets were.

 If the weight of an electric flea trap is the most important thing to you, as well as its portability, our best lightweight option, the BioCare Indoor Flea Trap, might be the right choice.
 This electric flea trap weighs only seven ounces and is 8 inches wide and 3 inches tall.
 Its light weight and small size allow it to be used in different rooms around your house.
 Also, it has a maximum range of 25 feet, which is good enough for most rooms in a house.
 It only comes with one capture pad, and this pad is good for approximately three months.
 Thus, you’ll have to purchase more pads separately soon.
 This electric flea trap also uses heat and light to entice fleas into the trap.
 The capture pad uses a disposable and non-toxic sticking agent to cling on to your fleas.

-What we liked: We definitely enjoyed the portability of this electric flea trap and also the fact that its small size makes it seem unobtrusive.
+Why did it make our list?
+We definitely enjoyed the portability of this electric flea trap and also the fact that its small size makes it seem unobtrusive.